MinnIsKill/IPK-proj1/README.md

 ```
 $ curl http://localhost:12345/[command]    (more on available commands below)
 ```
-The same information can be gotten by using a browser as well, search: 'http://localhost:12345/[command]`
+The same information can be gotten by using a browser as well, search for example: 'http://localhost:12345/[hostname]`

 ## Supported commands
 * **hostname:**  returns name of server host